evaluation-alex/nitrokey-fido-u2f-firmware/README.md

 Hardware files are provided [here](https://github.com/Nitrokey/nitrokey-fido-u2f-hardware).
 Nitrokey's device differs in using a touch button instead of a regular one, as well as using smaller PCB and bigger flash MCU.

+## Documentation
+U2F key derivation algorithm, and other working details, are documented in files placed in the [doc](doc) folder.

 ## Build (Ubuntu 18.04)